ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/troubleshooting.md

 ## Reboot and Shutdown

-The IP Fabric VM can be also rebooted or shutdown using CLI.
+The IP Fabric VM can also be rebooted or shut down using the CLI:

-- For rebooting the VM, use the `reboot` command.
+- To reboot the VM, use the `reboot` command.
-- For shutting down the VM, use the `poweroff` command.
+- To shut down the VM, use the `poweroff` command.